 Irrespective of whether or not the panel modifies its findings after the interim review, its final report must contain a reference to the arguments raised by the parties during the interim review stage (Article 15.3 of the DSU).
 This typically becomes a separate section, in which the panel discusses the merits of the parties’ comments during the interim review stage.

-Issuance and circulation of the final report
+Issuance and circulation of the final report back to top

 The panel should submit its final report to the parties to the dispute within two weeks following conclusion of the interim review.
 Once the report is translated into the other official WTO languages2, it is circulated to all WTO Members and becomes a public WT/DS document (the symbol ends on “R”, thus WT/DS###/R).